DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios: DetectRL

 Based on the meticulously curated dataset, we manifest the \textbf{\textit{DetectRL}} framework into four distinct tasks for LLM-generated text detectors assessment, described as follows:

 \paragraph{Task 1: In-domain robustness assessment: multi-domain, multi-LLM, and multi-attack assessment.}

-This task aims to evaluate the foundational performance of detectors in different domains, generators, and attack strategies, focusing specifically on their in-domain performance in various real-world scenarios.
-We use the average performance score as the metric for foundational in-domain capabilities assessment.
+This task aims to evaluate the foundational performance of detectors in different domains, generators, and attack strategies, focusing specifically on their in-domain robustness in various real-world scenarios.
+We use the average performance score as the assessment metric.

 \paragraph{Task 2: Generalization assessment.}

 This task assesses the generalization of detectors from three perspectives: domain, LLM, and attack, to determine their effectiveness in diverse scenarios.
 Unlike Task 1, this task emphasizes the detector's ability to handle out-of-distribution samples.
 For example, we evaluate the performance of detectors trained on texts from one domain when applied to texts from different domains to determine their generalization score across domains.
 The same approach is used to assess generalization across different LLMs and attack strategies.